Donate

 all configuration items into the local configuration file.

-If this fails, report error.
+If this fails, report the error.

 - If the